dglazkov/polymath/format.md

   omit: 'embedding'
   //details is optional.
 It's typically only set for libraries generated from Library.query()
   details: {
+    //Message is optional and will be displayed when
+    message: "A message that will be displayed when Library() is called with this data"
     //Counts is optional.
 It can be retrieved or set by Library.counts.
     counts: {
       //chunks is the number of chunks that this file contains... even if they were all omitted with omit='*'.
 It can be retrieved or set with Library.count_chunks